smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 ```

 #### The caller of the asynchronous method
-The validateAsync is expected to be called in TransportManager, something like this:
+validateAsync method is expected to be called in TransportManager, something like this:

 ```java
     public TransportManager(final MultiplexTransportConfig config, TransportEventListener listener, final boolean autoStart){